timothymctim/Bing-wallpapers/README.md

 You might have to set the execution policy to unrestricted by running `Set-ExecutionPolicy Unrestricted` in a PowerShell window executed with administrator rights.
+Additionally, you might need to unblock the file since you downloaded the file from an untrusted source on the Internet.
+You can do this by running `Unblock-File <path to the script>` as administrator.

 You can configure to run the script periodically using 'Task Scheduler'.
 Open Task Scheduler and click `Action` ⇨ `Create Task…`.